zeddidragon/a-star/README.md

 Zeddy's A-Star Implementation
 =============================

 I made this for personal use.
-If you wanna use it too then that's cool, whatever.
+If you wanna' use it too then that's cool, whatever.

 Basic Usage
 ===========